Including crafts and activities in the Lake District

 The World of Beatrix Potter

 If you have children with you and the distillery is not an option, why not take the little ones to the World of Beatrix Potter?
 Beatrix Potter is famous for being the author who created the characters of Peter Rabbit, Jemima Puddle-Duck and Tom Kitten.
 At this attraction, you will find many of her most celebrated characters brought magically to life in scenes from her many books, and you will experience the sights, sounds and smells that accompany the stories in the Peter Rabbit Theatre.
 A full tour of The World of Beatrix Potter will take about an hour, which includes a short film at the beginning that gives a brief overview of Beatrix and her works.
 At the end of the tour, there is a virtual walking experience, and there is also a character-themed café serving hot chocolate Lake District and a gift shop.
+Beatrix Potter is one of the best authors of modern times and deserves her place in history.
+That’s why we’ve put together our own itinerary for a Beatrix Potter Tour.

 The Armitt Museum